 New York Excelsior

 Los Angeles Valiant

 Los Angeles Gladiators

 What is the Overwatch League Season 3 schedule?

 Season 3 of the Overwatch League will begin on February 8, 2020.
 Because it will be played entirely at local venues instead of the Blizzard arena, matches will be staggered at local times of 1 p.m., 3 p.m., 4 p.m., and 6 p.m.
 The same will occur on the foloowing day, with matches taking place in both Dallas and New York.
 Games will then run twice a week, back-to-back, for the next 27 weeks, until August 8 and 9, 2020.
 Once the regular season is complete, then the playoffs will begin.

-.
-Keep an eye on the schedule closer to the start date so you can find out the Overwatch
+entire Overwatch League schedule.
+Keep an eye on the schedule closer to the start date so you can find out the

 How much do Overwatch League players make?